ewilson112/Ray-Tracer/README.md

-# Raycaster
+# Ray Tracer
-A simple raycaster made for a computer graphics class.
+A simple ray tracer made for a computer graphics class.
 Made with Unity, coding done in C#.